pikim/tomato-mqtt/README.md

 ## Implementation details

 The scripts collect the relevant data on the router itself.
 When data preparation has finished the data is transferred via MQTT.
 The function `fetch_entities` in `common.sh` will request the state of all device entities from Home Assistant.
-This happens by using a template sensor which defined in `template.twig`.
-Home Assistant will reply with a json structure that contains the entity names and friendly names of all dedicated entities.
-The json also will contain the IP addresses of the address leases and the state of the access rule and adblock switches.
+This happens by using a template sensor defined in `template.twig`.
+Home Assistant will reply with a json structure that contains the relevant data of all dedicated entities.
+E.g. the json will contain the IP addresses of the address leases and the state of the access rule and adblock switches.
 The file can be found in `/tmp` until the router is rebooted.

 `checkAccessRestriction.sh` and `checkAdBlock.sh` use the state data to control the corresponding rules/service.
 If the desired state (on Home Assistant) differs from the current state (on router) the according rule or service is updated and applied.